wrightedu/TA-Handbook/Readme.md

 Every semester, you can select roles depending on what classes you are taking (or in this case teaching).
 Students can use this to ask questions, where you can answer them in a public manner to benefit all students.
 Due to the public nature of the Discord server, do not allow students to upload their assignment code.
-With the `Teaching Assistant` role, you are granted the ability to delete their messages.
+With the `Teaching Assistant` role, you are granted the ability to delete their messages as needed.
 Join the discord [here](https://discord.com/invite/pMUMzTt).

 ## Classes